 Common Lengths Available – Usually 16″ to 36″, but sometimes longer or shorter.

-- Less chance or laddering occurring, as there are fewer needles the stitches switch between when you’re using them.
+- Less chance of laddering occurring, as there are fewer needles the stitches switch between when you’re using them.

 - You can do two at once

 - Fewer knitting needles to keep track of, so easier in that regard

 - You might already have the needles required in your collection.

 - If you don’t already have the circulars you need, it can be expensive to buy two of the same

-- Very few projects are written to suit this technique, so you’ll have to adjust it to suit the needles, which is a learning curve.
+- Very few projects are written to suit this technique, so you’ll have to adjust it to suit the needles.

 One Circular Knitting Needle – (With The Magic Loop)

 This is where you use a circular knitting needle with a small cord to serve as the sock’s tube.
 This is like using two, but instead, you have both socks on the 1 long circular needle.

 Usually, the cord length is about 40″ long.
 Yes, you can have a very portable project and have to use fewer tools.
 It’s called the Magic Loop method for a good reason!

 The technique you use to knit the socks is also very similar to the previous option.
 Sock knitters are somewhat divided on whether it’s better than DPNS.

 Note: This is quite a learning curve, so it’s best to practice it several times before attempting the socks.
 Don’t worry.
 There are plenty of videos on youtube explaining how to knit with circular needles.

 Materials They’re Made Of – Metal, plastic, wood, and bamboo.

 Common Lengths Available – 40″

 - Your project is very easy to keep track of

 - Cheap to buy as you only have to buy one

 - Similar to the previous option, less chance of laddering is going to occur.

 - Unless you knit lots of socks or shawls, you might hardly ever use this otherwise

 - Another similarity with the previous method is not many patterns are written for this, so you’ll need to learn how to translate it to this.